 10 Tips for Planning a Great Training Session

-Training sessions may seem second nature, but only a few training sessions are insightful, meaningful and effective.
+Training sessions may seem second nature, but it takes hard work to deliver training sessions that are insightful, meaningful, and effective.
 These 10 tips for planning a training session will help you accelerate your team’s performance and hit key targets.

-A training session underway at LABS Holborn.
+A training session is underway at LABS Holborn.
 Source: HeadBox

 Training sessions are great for boosting morale, re-focusing your team, and enhancing the professional development of your employees.
 In turn, these forums help foster a happier working environment and increased productivity from your colleagues.

 As an organizer, your goal is likely to maximize the training day experience to be both effective and valuable for your attendees (in this case, your team).
 Our 10 tips for planning a training session will help ensure that your training day will prove beneficial for your business, from accelerating your team’s performance to hitting key targets.

 10 Tips for Planning a Training Session

 1. Before the Session, Perform a Needs Assessment

 Performing a needs test will help guide how you structure your training course.
 Establishing the needs of your company from those that experience it in the day-to-day will enable you to design a training session that will up-skill your team, and ultimately help you to achieve your business goals.

 While there are many techniques you can use to conduct a needs test, we’ve provided a sample assessment template above that you can modify according to your training needs.
 Implementing a test like the one prior to your training session will highlight the gaps in your team, and help you determine the demands of individual participants.